 Since I love when things are simple and no-fuzz, the maintenance for my sourdough starter is the same.

 In my family, we have never, ever fed or discarded any of our sourdough starters.

 Instead, we have been using a very simple method that I describe.
 This easy method works best for people who bake 2 times a week or less.

 FAQs & Troubleshooting

 I have another blog post in which I address many of the common challenges with making a sourdough starter.
 Since young sourdough starters tend to be the most vulnerable, I wrote a whole article on mold on sourdough starters.

 Now, I say this to everyone who is new to sourdough baking: DO NOT GIVE UP!
 Your first bread may not rise.
 That’s ok.
 Just keep some of the sourdough starter and try again.

-My breads tend to come out differently every time.
+My bread tends to come out slightly differently every time.
 You see, sourdough is a living thing.
 It does react to the ambient temperature, humidity, wild yeasts in the air, and in the flour.
 While you can control the flour and the temperature a little bit, you will have less control over the humidity and wild yeasts in the air.

 Instead, I recommend you relax and start getting a “feel” for your sourdough starter.
 It will be so rewarding once you get the hang of it.

 And remember, if you don’t “trust” your starter, you can always add some yeast (about 1 tsp for an average-sized bread) to your dough to make sure it does rise!